babbleberry/rpi4-osdev/part10-multicore/README.md

 str     w1, [x0, #(LOCAL_PRESCALER - LOCAL_CONTROL)]
 ```

-You should remember the expected oscillator frequency of 54Mhz from part9.
+You should remember the expected oscillator frequency of 54 MHz from part9.
 We set this with the following lines:

 ```c
 ldr     x0, =OSC_FREQ